vertcoin-project/VertDocs/docs/Getting-Started.md

 ##What do I need to get started

 To get started, the first thing you'll need is a Vertcoin Wallet.
 Wallets are used to store, receive and send coins to other addresses.
 They also play the important role of storing your private key.
+Though there are many wallets to chose from, we recommend using the [Core Wallet](/Wallets/Core-Wallet/).
+Core is the only wallet to currently support p2pool mining.

 !!!important
      Never share your private keys with anyone.
 Whoever owns the private key has the access to spend funds in wallet.
 Keep it safe and back it up to multiple locations.

-r